Eastern span replacement of the San Francisco–Oakland Bay Bridge: Background

-Bridge design experts have known for over 30 years that a major earthquake on either of two nearby faults (the San Andreas and the Hayward) could destroy the major cantilever span.
+Bridge design experts had known for over 30 years that a major earthquake on either of two nearby faults (the San Andreas and the Hayward) could destroy the major cantilever span.
 Little was done to address this problem until the 1989 Loma Prieta earthquake.
 The earthquake measured 6.9 on the moment magnitude scale and while the epicenter was distant from the bridge, a 50-foot (15 m) section of the upper deck of the eastern truss viaduct portion of the bridge collapsed onto the deck below, indirectly resulting in one death at the point of collapse.
 The bridge was closed for a month as construction crews removed and reconstructed the fallen section.
 It reopened on November 18, 1989, with a new stronger retrofit in place.
 The failure was at the transition between the easternmost through-truss and the westernmost double-deck causeway segment, a location where the inertial response character of the structure makes an abrupt change.
 Analysis of the event completed by internal staff has shown that the bridge was close to a far more catastrophic failure in which either the through-truss or the causeway segment would have dropped from their common support structure.

 It was clear that the eastern span needed to be made more earthquake resistant.
 Estimates made in 1999 placed the probability of a major earthquake in the area within the following 30 years at 70%, although studies announced in September 2004 by the United States Geological Survey have cast doubt on the predictability of large earthquakes based upon the duration of preceding quiet periods.
 A more recent (2008) analysis asserts an increased probability of a major event on the Hayward Fault.